 Before the operation

 A week or more before your operation you will have tests at the hospital to make sure you are fit enough for surgery.
+This is called a pre-op assessment.

 Doing pelvic floor muscle exercises for a few weeks before your operation may help you recover more quickly from urinary problems caused by surgery.